-Our country has produced many memorable TV ads – probably more of them than it has actual memorable shows – and whittling them down to one definitive list is quite a challenge.
+Australia has produced many memorable TV ads – probably more of them than it has actual memorable shows – and whittling them down to one definitive list is quite a challenge.
 But here at Man of Many, “quite a challenge” is our middle name.
 So here are the most iconic Aussie TV ads of all time.

 1. It’s Time

 It’s hard for us to understand, in 2019, just what a big deal “It’s Time” was in 1972.
 This ad completely exploded all pre-existing ideas about political advertising.
 Now-obscure singer Alison MacCallum belted out the song like a fire-breathing true believer, backed by an incredible array of Aussie celebrities, from Graham Kennedy to Jack Thompson to Barry Crocker to Jacki Weaver to Maggie Tabberer to BERT NEWTON.